IAmRiteshKoushik/aws-trials/notes/IAM.md

     - Use another user as a template to add perms to the current user
     - Add the user to a certain group so that it would have pre-defined perms

+> NOTE : We cannot attach as many policies as we wish to, there is a hard-limit of 10 permissions that we can attach to a single user.

+A better way to do this is to use user-groups.
+A user can be added to multiple user groups.
+And these groups contain certain policies attached to them which get applied to all the users within the group.
+Interestingly, there are certain policies which are `AWS Managed` and then there are policies written from scratch by you.
+There are guidelines and documentation as to how you can write security policies.

+`In the top right corner you would notice the profile name - IAMUser @ RootUser` Also, based on the permissions provided (policies attached) the user would be able to open the dashboard of only those relavant services.